Why is it called Hard Feelings?

 We recruit and screen counsellors to ensure they meet specific standards of education and training, skill and experience, and alignment with our values.
 We’re always asking ourselves, who is missing?
 What representation, skill, or perspective should we be adding to the practice?
 It’s a long process to join the Community of Practice, but we think it’s worth it.

-What can I expect from short-term counselling?
+What can I expect from limited-term counselling?

-For some people, short-term counselling will not be enough.
+For some people, limited-term counselling will not be enough.
 In this case, your counsellor will work with you in the short-term to determine a path forward to get you the support you need from another counsellor or mental health organization.

 How do I schedule an appointment with a counsellor?